urbanjunglegoddess/pitch-and-fix-hackathon-odh/ReadMe.md

 Your final submission should include:

 1. Your GitHub repository link with the fixed and improved code
-2. A 5-minute video demonstration of your solution
+2. A 5-minute video demonstration of your solution ( each team member must have a video about the feature they implemented)
 4. Team information (if applicable)

 ## Evaluation Criteria